-As of 31 December 2018 and 2017, the Group shareholders' equity stood at RM181.3 million and RM168.3 million, respectively.
-The increase in shareholders' equity was mainly attributed to higher retained earnings contributed by profitability of the Group after netting of dividends paid and payable to shareholders.
-Please refer to "Statement of Changes of Equity" in the Audited Financial Statements for more details on this item.
+As of 31 December 2019 and 2018, the Group shareholders' equity stood at RM184.3 million and RM181.3 million respectively.
+The increase in shareholders' equity was mainly attributed to higher retained earnings contributed by profitability of the Group after netting off dividends paid and payable to shareholders.
+Please refer to "Consolidated Statement of Changes of Equity" in the Audited Financial Statements for more details on this item.